Real-Serious-Games/C-Sharp-Promise/README.md

 WaitFor is exactly the same as WaitUntil except that it resolves when its predicate function returns false.
 Think of WaitUntil as running *until* its predicate returns true, and WaitWhile as running *while* its predicate returns true, stopping when it is false.

+### TimeData struct

+TimeData is passed to you as a paramter when using either PromiseTimer.WaitUntil or PromiseTimer.WaitWhile.
+It contains the following public fields:

+    elapsedTime - The amount of time that has elapsed since the pending promise started running deltaTime - The amount of time since the last time the pending promise was updated. elapsedUpdates - The amount of times that PromiseTimer.Update() has been called since the pending promise started running

 ## Examples